Using Spark with GPFS on the ACCRE Cluster

 the Master job will land.
 So, instead, we wait for the Master to write its URL to

-a GPFS-shared drive, in this case $JOB_HOME/master_url
+a GPFS-shared drive, in this case $JOB_HOME/master_url.
+The Client waits for

 the master to write to this location with a timeout of 100 seconds.